 The Non-Metro set-aside consists of all other areas of the state not included in the City of Chicago, Chicago Metro, or Other Metro set-asides.

-2) Statewide Tax Credit Set-Aside
+2) Strategic Priority Set-Aside

 Applications will be competitively evaluated within the applicable geographic set-aside.
-Sponsors cannot apply for or request an award of Tax Credits under the Statewide set-aside.
+Sponsors cannot apply for or request an award of Tax Credits under the Strategic Priority set-aside.

-The Authority may choose to allocate Tax Credits under the Statewide Set-Aside to (1) Projects that fulfill certain housing policy goals, as designated by the Authority, (2) Projects whose competitive score in a geographic set-aside is such that the Project would not otherwise be awarded Tax Credits, or (3) Projects located in a geographic set-aside where the total amount of Tax Credits available is less than the total amount of Tax Credits requested.
+The Authority may choose to allocate Tax Credits under the Strategic Priority Set-Aside to (1) Projects that fulfill certain housing policy goals, as designated by the Authority, (2) Projects whose competitive score in a geographic set-aside is such that the Project would not otherwise be awarded Tax Credits, or (3) Projects located in a geographic set-aside where the total amount of Tax Credits available is less than the total amount of Tax Credits requested.

 VI) Preliminary Project Assessment

+General PPA Information:

-All Projects must complete a Preliminary Project Assessment (“PPA”) process prior to the submission of an Application.
-Additional Information regarding the PPA is available on the Website.
+All potential LIHTC applications (4% and 9%) must complete a Preliminary Project Assessment (“PPA”) process prior to the submission of an Application.
+Applications submitted for projects without a PPA approval will not be accepted.

-Please see the Website for the timing of PPA submittals as they relate to submitting an Application for 9% Tax Credits.
+PPAs are due and accepted according to the schedule posted on the “Program Timelines” page of the Website.
+PPAs submitted for 9% Tax Credits are accepted on a rolling basis throughout the applicable life of the QAP (for 9% LIHTC, this applicable life begins upon publication of the QAP in year one of the two-year QAP and ends when PPAs are closed in advance of the application submittal deadline for the last round of 9% LIHTC applications allowed under the QAP).
+Please see the Website for details and applicable dates.

 PPAs submitted for 4% Tax Credits are accepted on a rolling basis and as advised by the Authority.

 Required PPA documentation contains basic information regarding Project concept and design, location, proposed tenant population, preliminary Participants and financing assumptions.
 The PPA form is available for download from the Website.

-PPAs will be reviewed under the following categories:
+Waiver of 4% Feasibility - All Projects that have existing federal project-based rental assistance contract on 50% or more of the units are NOT eligible to apply for 9% Tax Credits unless a Waiver of 4% Feasibility is obtained.
+All PPAs submitted will be evaluated for 4% feasibility.
+Sponsors no longer need to submit a formal request for waiver.
+The Authority will alert all PPA applicants of the status of their waiver review in the notification of PPA outcome.

+1% Floodplain or Floodway – Proposals for projects that are located in a Floodplain or Floodway must identify that fact at the PPA stage, and must provide information sufficient to enable the Authority to determine what additional costs, if any, are associated with these site characteristics.

+The PPA must include a Federal Emergency Management Agency (“FEMA”) floodplain

+map covering the Project area with the boundary of all Sites clearly delineated.
+FEMA floodplain maps can be obtained from the FEMA website.

+If any portion of a Site is located within the 1% floodplain or floodway, the Application must include the following documentation as applicable: